 Detroit is known for Motown, rock, and automobiles amongst other things.
 Now, the city has become a prime location for proving just how poor today’s economic state really is.
-Business of all types of been affected.
-“Like any business, at first I saw a down turn, but because I’ve been in the area for quite some time, I’ve been able to push through,” says Dr. Joseph Serra, a Detroit area dentist.
+The business of all types of been affected.
+“Like any business, at first I saw a downturn, but because I’ve been in the area for quite some time, I’ve been able to push through,” says Dr. Joseph Serra, a Detroit area dentist.

 While the economy may slowly be on the rise as consumers begin to spend more and have higher faith in local businesses within Detroit, it’s too soon to say whether or not Detroit is completely out of the woods yet.
 “There are things in the news, both good and bad.
 I suppose it all depends on which you would rather listen to.
 Because the Detroit area is so heavily automotive-industry based, people’s perception of the economy rises and falls with that news.
 Lately, we’ve had great news from that area—the big 3 auto companies (Ford, Chrysler, and GM) are hiring people, and that’s always a good sign.”

-One can only have high hopes that the city’s slogan, especially today, will continue to stand true: “Speramus Meliora; Resurget Cineribus,” which means “”We hope for better things; It shall rise from the ashes.”
+One can only have high hopes that the city’s slogan, especially today, will continue to stand true: “Speramus Meliora; Resurgent Cineribus,” which means “We hope for better things; It shall rise from the ashes.”